JerryLinLinLin/Huorong-ATP-Rules/rules/README_en_us.md

 ## Exploit.MSOffice.A

 Status: Enabled
+Behavioral Description:

-Behavioral Description: When the source process`*\EXCEL.EXE`initializes the following actions, HIPS module should let the user decide.
+When the source process`*\EXCEL.EXE`initializes the following actions, HIPS module should let the user decide them.
 - `Create, Write` the file under the path `*.exe`
 - `Create, Write` the file under the path `*.scr`
 - `Execute` the program under the path `*\Windows\Sys?????\*.exe`

 ## Exploit.MSOffice.B

 Status: Enabled
+Behavioral Description:

-Behavioral Description: When the source process`*\EXCEL.EXE`initializes the following actions, HIPS module should let the user decide.
+When the source process`*\EXCEL.EXE`initializes the following actions, HIPS module should let the user decide them.
 - `Create, Write` the registry under the path `*\Software\Microsoft\Windows\CurrentVersion\Run*`

 ## Exploit.MSOffice.C

 Status: Enabled
+Behavioral Description:

-Behavioral Description: When the source process`*\POWERPNT.EXE`initializes the following actions, HIPS module should let the user decide.
+When the source process`*\POWERPNT.EXE`initializes the following actions, HIPS module should let the user decide them.
 - `Create, Write` the file under the path `*.exe`
 - `Create, Write` the file under the path `*.scr`
 - `Execute` the program under the path `*\Windows\Sys?????\*.exe`

 ## Exploit.MSOffice.D

 Status: Enabled
+Behavioral Description:

-Behavioral Description: When the source process`*\POWERPNT.EXE`initializes the following actions, HIPS module should let the user decide.
+When the source process`*\POWERPNT.EXE`initializes the following actions, HIPS module should let the user decide them.
 - `Create, Write` the registry under the path `*\Software\Microsoft\Windows\CurrentVersion\Run*`

 ## Exploit.MSOffice.E

 Status: Enabled
+Behavioral Description:

-Behavioral Description: When the source process`*\WINWORD.EXE`initializes the following actions, HIPS module should let the user decide.
+When the source process`*\WINWORD.EXE`initializes the following actions, HIPS module should let the user decide them.
 - `Create, Write` the file under the path `*.exe`
 - `Create, Write` the file under the path `*.scr`
 - `Execute` the program under the path `*\Windows\Sys?????\*.exe`

 ## Exploit.MSOffice.F

 Status: Enabled
+Behavioral Description:

-Behavioral Description: When the source process`*\WINWORD.EXE`initializes the following actions, HIPS module should let the user decide.
+When the source process`*\WINWORD.EXE`initializes the following actions, HIPS module should let the user decide them.
 - `Create, Write` the registry under the path `*\Software\Microsoft\Windows\CurrentVersion\Run*`

 ## Exploit.MSOffice.G

 Status: Enabled
+Behavioral Description:

-Behavioral Description: When the source process`*\EQNEDT32.EXE`initializes the following actions, HIPS module should let the user decide.
+When the source process`*\EQNEDT32.EXE`initializes the following actions, HIPS module should let the user decide them.
 - `Create, Write` the file under the path `*.exe`
 - `Create, Write` the file under the path `*.scr`
 - `Execute` the program under the path `*\Windows\Sys?????\*.exe`

 ## Exploit.MSOffice.H

 Status: Enabled
+Behavioral Description:

-Behavioral Description: When the source process`*\EQNEDT32.EXE`initializes the following actions, HIPS module should let the user decide.
+When the source process`*\EQNEDT32.EXE`initializes the following actions, HIPS module should let the user decide them.
 - `Create, Write` the registry under the path `*\Software\Microsoft\Windows\CurrentVersion\Run*`

 ***rule.json hash: 0b95bbddefa3f3c899c788551a690bee3417d706ccb99d71c30931b82532d141***